mesonbuild/meson/docs/markdown/Tutorial.md

 executable('demo', 'main.c')
 ```

 That is all.
 We are now ready to build our application.
-First we need to initialise the build by going into the source directory and issuing the following commands.
+First we need to initialize the build by going into the source directory and issuing the following commands.

 ```console
 $ meson builddir